 - One form for each exhibitor.
-Use the form on the following page or the fillable one available at www.ncwfair.org. - Check either FFA, 4-H, Grange Youth, or Open Class. - Fill out name, address, county, and phone number. - FFA: List Chapter name. - 4-H: List Club name, age as of October 1, 2021, and check the box that matches your age. - Grange Youth: List Grange name, age as of January 1, 2022, and check the box that matches your age. - If you have animals in FFA, 4-H and Grange Youth, use separate Registration Forms.
-When completing the form, use the following: FFA Division 19 4-H Division 20 Grange Youth Division 21 - Open Class Division: Horse 15 Livestock 16 Poultry 17 Rabbits 18 - For Class, Lot, and Breed Check the Fair Premium Book for information. - Description Describe your exhibit if more space is needed, attach a separate sheet to your registration. - # of Pens/Stalls/Cages Needed Indicate number - Write Exhibitor Ticket amount next to the appropriate category - Write Animal Fees next to the appropriate category: EACH Large Animal fee is \$15; EACH Small Animal fee is \$5.
-Submit total amount for your Exhibitor Ticket and Animal Fees.
+Use either the form on the following page or the one available at www.ncwfair.org. - Check either FFA, 4-H or Open Class. - Fill out name, address, county and phone number. - FFA members: List the name of your Chapter, your grade as of January 1, 2021. - 4-H members: List the name of your Club, your age as of October 1, 2020, and then check the box that matches your age (Cloverbud, Junior, Intermediate or Senior). - If you have animals in both FFA and 4-H, use separate Registration Forms.
+When completing the form, use these Division numbers: - FFA Division 19 - 4-H Division 20 - Open Class Divisions: